Germania (city)

 Some of the projects were completed, such as the creation of a great East–West city axis, which included broadening Charlottenburger Chaussee (today Straße des 17.
 Juni) and placing the Berlin Victory Column in the centre, far away from the Reichstag, where it originally stood.
-Other projects, however, such as the creation of the "People's Hall" (Volkshalle), had to be shelved owing to the beginning of war, although a great number of the old buildings in many of the planned construction areas were already demolished before the war.
-Ultimately war and defeat put an end to all plans.
+Other projects, however, such as the creation of the "People's Hall" (Volkshalle), had to be shelved due to the beginning of war, although a great number of the old buildings in many of the planned construction areas were already demolished before the war.
+The Second World War and Nazi Germany's defeat by the Allies ended development of the concept.

 Name

-Adolf Hitler conceived of rebuilding Berlin to be the capital of the new world he would be instrumental in creating, and provided the name for it, 'Germania'.
+Hitler conceived of rebuilding Berlin to be the capital of the new world he would be instrumental in creating, and provided the name for it, 'Germania'.
 According to records of Hitler's "table talk" of 8 June 1942, Hitler's purpose in the renaming was to give a Greater Germanic world empire of the New Order a clear central point:

 Hitler described his vision for the city several months earlier:

-The official plan for rebuilding Berlin, with Albert Speer in charge, was called the "Comprehensive Construction Plan for the Reich Capital" (German: Gesamtbauplan für die Reichshauptstadt).
+The official plan for rebuilding Berlin, with Albert Speer in charge, was called the "Comprehensive Construction Plan for the Reich Capital" (Gesamtbauplan für die Reichshauptstadt).

 Planning

-Doubts persisted at the time as to whether the marshy Berlin ground could have taken the load of the proposed projects, leading to the construction of an exploration building (Schwerbelastungskörper, literal translation: heavy load-bearing body), which still exists near the site where the Arch of Triumph would have been built.
+Doubts persisted at the time as to whether the marshy Berlin ground could have taken the immense weight of the proposed projects, leading to the construction of an exploration building (Schwerbelastungskörper, literal translation: heavy load-bearing body), which still exists near the site where the Arch of Triumph would have been built.
 The Schwerbelastungskörper is an extremely heavy block of concrete used by the architects to test how much weight the ground was able to carry.
 Instruments monitored how far the block sank into the ground.
 The Schwerbelastungskörper sank 18 cm in the three years it was to be used for testing, compared to a maximum allowable settlement of 6 cm.
 Using the evidence gathered by these gargantuan devices, it is unlikely the soil could have supported such structures without further preparation.
 The plan was to cover the Schwerbelastungskörper by building a bridge over it.
 The arch would have been nearby, but problems with the axis running through infrastructure would have made it difficult to establish any convenient location.

-Speer was reproved by Martin Bormann when he contacted Protestant and Catholic authorities, as, according to Bormann, churches were not to receive building sites in the new areas.
+Speer was rebuked by Martin Bormann when he contacted Protestant and Catholic authorities regarding churches in the new building districts.
+According to Bormann, they were not to be included.